 Given the current pandemic, have you considered any arrangements have been made for social distancing and the health and safety of members?
 If you have, can you describe what your current plans are?

 We are hopeful that by 2026 this will be a memory.
 We also acknowledge that past accepted social practices should be reevaluated to ensure a safer future moving forward.
+In the meanwhile, being subject to the laws of the state of California, Los Angeles conventions have been in full compliance with all COVID-19 regulations and recommendations by the Centers for Disease Control (CDC), including the use of masks and social distancing, since the start of the pandemic.

 What type of weather can we expect during your convention?
 What is the average temperature during that time of year?